Kneaded That

 Ingredients

-Overhead image of ingredients for lemon blueberry mascarpone cake.
+Picture of the ingredients needed for lemon blueberry mascarpone cake with ingredient labels.

 See the recipe card for quantities.